 on trumpet.
 Both fare well, however, to be fair, neither reaches the heights that, say, Clifford Jordan, Bob Berg, Blue Mitchell or Lee Morgan scaled in Walton's music in the past.

 Perhaps that's why Herring, who's worked with Walton before, and Pelt show up only sporadically throughout the disc.
 The full quintet can be heard on the half-hearted opener, Gershwin's "The Man I Love," but snap into gearon all frontson Jimmy Heath's lively "Longravity" (originally heard on a 1983 Heath Brothers album), the excellent "Plexus," which Walton introduced on Freddie Hubbard's debut, Hub Cap

 (Blue Note, 1964).
 Here, Pelt reveals his subtle gifts on flugelhorn and no matter whether Walton is in the background or out in front, he is purely and perfectly poetic.
 Al Foster, as he does elsewhere, simply melts into the mood.
 It is a performance to behold, one that finds all four participants at their very best.
 As evidenced here, Walton's mastery of the ballad is simply peerless.

 The opportunity to revel in Walton's melodic swing and dazzling pianistic palette makes the trio pieces the real treasures to be heard here.
 Walton wends his way magisterially through his classic waltz, "Clockwise," which harks back to Eastern Rebellion 2

 may successfully riff on the artist's name and the artistry he brings to the occasion, but as anyone with a fireplace knows, seasoned wood burns hotter and better than regular wood.
 Indeed, Cedar Walton does so here.

 The Man I Love; Clockwise; Longravity; When Love Is New; Hindsight; A Nightingale Sang In Berkeley Square; Plexus; John's Blues.

-Cedar Walton: piano; Vincent Herring: alto sax (8), tenor sax (1, 3, 7); Jeremy Pelt: trumpet, flugelhorn.
+Cedar Walton: piano; Peter Washington: bass; Al Foster: drums; Vincent Herring: alto and tenor saxophone; Jeremy Pelt: trumpet, flugelhorn.